-But if you want an EFFECTIVE upper body workout that hits EVERY arm muscle, then this 30-minute arm workout with weights is for you!
+But if you want an EFFECTIVE upper body workout that hits EVERY arm muscle, I highly recommend this 30-minute arm workout with weights.

 30-Minute Arm Workout with Weights

 This is one of the best dumbbell arm workouts for building upper body muscle at home.

 Whether you’re looking for arm exercises with weights for beginners or you’re a seasoned athlete, this 30-minute arm workout with weights is for all fitness levels.
 You choose the intensity by the weights you select.

 The goal is that the last 2-3 reps of each arm exercise should be a challenge to complete.

 Medium-to-heavy pair of dumbbells.
 I recommend 8-20 lbs depending on your fitness level.

 I get so many questions about this mat!
 I have the EXTRA LARGE Mat (8′ x 4′ x 1/4″).